sswam/allemande/doc/nsfw/nsfw.md

 - **Flashi** (Gemini 2.0 Flash, Google): Google's fast Gemini 2.0 variant

 ## Specialists based on Remote AI
+- **Xilu**: Expert with NSFW AI art prompts, ensuring high-quality image generation
 - **Illu** and **Gema** (Google): Experts with AI art prompts, ensuring high-quality image generation
-- **Xilu**: Expert with NSFW AI art prompts, ensuring high-quality image generation
 - **Poli** (Google): An expert translator agent based on Google's Flash AI
 - **Summi** (Google): An expert summarizer agent based on Google's Flash AI
 - **Summar** (Google): An expert summarizer agent based on Google's Flash AI, using structured markdown format
 - **Jhon**: AKA Roasto, a volatile NSFW roaster, who won't pull any punches!
 Engage with caution!

 ### AI Artists
 - Using the AI art models directly is a bit technical.
-Instead, new users can talk to Xilu, who has extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
+Instead, new users can talk to Xilu, who has extensive knowledge about how to create good prompts, including NSFW, and all the options and settings that the models understand.
 - **Illy**: High-quality photorealistic and artistic image generation, able to draw every character; simply talk to Illy to see your ideas come to life
 - **Yoni, Coni, Boni**: NSFW image generation with a semi-realistic style
 - **Poni**: NSFW image generation with a cartoon / anime style